KisleyLabAtCWRU/fcsSOFI/README.md

 # fcsSOFI

-This repository is used to host and track current progress on the Kisley Lab fcsSOFI update project.
+This repository hosts and tracks current progress on the Kisley Lab fcsSOFI update project.

 **Files and folders maintained on this repository:**
 * Customized Gpufit library (Gpufit_build-64-YYYYMMDD)